April 2017 Newsletter – click to open

 June 2017 Newsletter– click to open

-- 25th April tasting – continuing the Eastern Mediterranean theme, we’re in for a real treat from Christos Ioannou AWE who is an expert on his country’s unique wines.
+- 23rd May tasting – rearranged.
+Returning to the Eastern Mediterranean theme, we’re in for a real treat from Christos Ioannou AWE who is an expert on his country’s unique wines.
 His title is “Forget Retsina – lovely wines from Greece’s own grapes” so forget any past holiday experiences with local jug wines!
 This promises to be an eye-opener!

-- 27th June tasting – BBQ and eclectic wines at Ford Cottage – details later
+- 25th July tasting – BBQ and eclectic wines at Ford Cottage – details later.

 News and Reviews